bgplab/bgplab/basic/0-frrouting/index.md

 Assuming you already [set up your lab infrastructure](../1-setup.md):

 * Change directory to `basic/0-frrouting`
-* Execute **netlab up** to start a lab with two Cumulus Linux virtual machines or containers (depending on your lab setup).
+* Execute **netlab up** to start a lab with two Cumulus Linux or FRR virtual machines or containers (depending on your lab setup).

+!!! tip
+    The lab topology uses Cumulus Linux virtual machines or containers but switches to FRR containers if you're running the labs on an ARM CPU (for example, on [Macbooks using Apple silicon](https://blog.ipspace.net/2024/03/netlab-bgp-apple-silicon.html)).

 * Log into the devices (`rtr` and `x1`) with the **netlab connect** command.

 ## Start the BGP Daemon {#daemon}